LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 Contributing to RAJA
 *********************

-Since RAJA is a collaborative open source software project, we embrace contributions from anyone who wants to add features or improve its existing capabilities.
+Since RAJA is a collaborative open source software project, we encourage contributions from anyone who wants to add features or improve its capabilities.
 This section describes basic processes to follow for individuals outside of the core RAJA team to contribute new features or bugfixes to RAJA.
 It assumes you are familiar with